KatrinTurko/safe/README.md

 Safe PHP
 ========

-A set of core PHP functions rewritten to throw exceptions instead of returning `false` when an error is encountered.
+A set of core PHP functions rewritten to throw exceptions instead of returning `false` when an error is encountered

 ## The problem